16 Long-Blooming Flowers for Attracting Butterflies and Hummingbirds

 (Rudbeckia, Zones 3 to 9)

 Hummingbirds and butterflies nectaring on these flowers start the wildlife parade followed by seed-eating birds.
-It’s common to see butterflies at these yellow, orange and russet blooms.
+It’s common to see butterflies at these yellow, orange and russet blooms (like the white peacock butterfly featured in this photo).
 As a bonus, these are some of the most drought-tolerant blooms you can find.

 (Chrysanthemum, Zones 5 to 8 or annual)